+NOTE 2: Server NWDAF interacts with Client NWDAF to deliver and update the ML model, and how to transfer the ML model and local ML model training results are up to the conclusion of KI#19.

-10. The Server NWDAF aggregates all the local ML model information such as the gradient to update the ML model.
+10. The Server NWDAF aggregates all the local ML model training results retrieved at step 9 such as the gradient to update the global ML model.

 11. The Server NWDAF sends the aggregated ML model information (updated ML model) to each Client NWDAF for next ground model training.

-12. Each Client NWDAF then updates the local ML model based on the aggregated model information (updated ML model) distributed by the Server NWDAF.
+12. Each Client NWDAF updates its own ML model based on the aggregated model information (updated ML model) distributed by the Server NWDAF at step 11.

-NOTE 3: The steps 9-12 should be repeated until the training termination condition (e.g. maximum number of iterations, or the result of loss function is lower than a threshold) is reached.
+NOTE 3: The steps 8-12 should be repeated until the training termination condition (e.g. maximum number of iterations, or the result of loss function is lower than a threshold) is reached.